zirpins/iwibot-openwhisk/README.md

 type `sudo npm i -g serverless`.

 After you installed `serverless` globally you can use the tool `sls iwibot` with a variety of commands as explained below.
-Before calling the tool, make sure to load the environment variables defined in `local.env` into your shell context. you can do this with `source local.env` on linux/mac or `call local.env` on windows.
+Before calling the tool, make sure to load the environment variables defined in `local.env` or `local.cmd` into your shell context. you can do this with `source local.env` on linux/mac or `call local.cmd` on windows.

 After that you can, for example, start creating a template with `sls iwibot template create --kind nodejs --name test`.